Spiritualism (movement): Believers and skeptics

 A number of scientists who investigated the phenomenon also became converts.
 They included chemist and physicist William Crookes (1832–1919), evolutionary biologist Alfred Russel Wallace (1823–1913) and physicist Sir Oliver Lodge.
 Nobel laureate Pierre Curie was impressed by the mediumistic performances of Eusapia Palladino and advocated their scientific study.
 Other prominent adherents included journalist and pacifist William T. Stead (1849–1912) and physician and author Arthur Conan Doyle (1859–1930).

 Doyle, who lost his son Kingsley in World War I, was also a member of the Ghost Club.
 Founded in London in 1862, its focus was the scientific study of alleged paranormal activities in order to prove (or refute) the existence of paranormal phenomena.
 Members of the club included Charles Dickens, Sir William Crookes, Sir William F. Barrett, and Harry Price.
 The Paris séances of Eusapia Palladino were attended by an enthusiastic Pierre Curie and a dubious Marie Curie.
 Thomas Edison wanted to develop a "spirit phone", an ethereal device that would summon to the living the voices of the dead and record them for posterity.

-The claims of spiritualists and others as to the reality of spirits were investigated by the Society for Psychical Research, founded in London in 1882.
+The Society for Psychical Research was the earliest institution of the Spiritualism movement and founded in 1882.
+Its members included highly-regarded European scientists and intellectuals.
+It investigated "debatable phenomena designated by such terms as mesmeric, psychical, and Spiritualistic."
 The society set up a Committee on Haunted Houses.
+The society sought to approach such questions "without prejudice or prepossession of any kind, and in the same spirit of exact and unimpassioned inquiry which has enabled Science to solve so many problems, once not less obscure nor less hotly debated."

 Prominent investigators who exposed cases of fraud came from a variety of backgrounds, including professional researchers such as Frank Podmore of the Society for Psychical Research and Harry Price of the National Laboratory of Psychical Research, and professional conjurers such as John Nevil Maskelyne.
 Maskelyne exposed the Davenport brothers by appearing in the audience during their shows and explaining how the trick was done.